Contact clerking team

 Recommendations

-Alex has been recognised for several years as one of the leading experts on the Mental Capacity Act 2005, being singled out as one of only two ‘star juniors’ in the Court of Protection: Health & Welfare category in Chambers and partners 2016, a position he held in each of the subsequent editions prior to being appointed KC (Hon) in March 2022.
+Alex has been recognised for several years as one of the leading experts on the Mental Capacity Act 2005, ranked as a ‘star individual’ by Chambers and Partners and a Tier 1 Silk by Legal 500.
 Prior to his appointment, he was also ranked as a tier 1 junior for Community Care and Court of Protection in The Legal 500.

 - "Alex's brain is the size of the universe, he is the most exceptional source of wisdom."
 Chambers and Partners 2023